QuentinRa/blog.quentinra.dev/info/cpp/class/abstract.md

 p2.feed();
 ```

-> **Note**: any class extending an abstract class is abstract, unless there is no more abstract methods (=all of them were implemented, no new ones).
+> **Note**: any class extending an abstract class is abstract, unless there are no more abstract methods (=all of them were implemented, no new ones).